okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 ## Run the Token Request Again

-Run the request again, this time with the custom scope.
+Rerun the request, this time with the custom scope.

 ```bash
 http -f POST https://{yourOktaDomain}/oauth2/default/v1/token \